 The presumption here is that the judge had summoned a culprit and his opponent to the court.
 The judge will punish the culprit if he does not settle out of court before their appearance in the court of law.
 So, the chance for reconciliation was going to end, and he has to act soon.
 If the culprit avoids this last chance, the judge can put him in prison.

 Jesus suggested a quick settlement because the time is running out before the accused and the adversary reach the judge.
 So also, in our spiritual life, the time is running out and we do not know when God will call us back to him for our particular judgement.
-When we face death, our chance for improvement of our lives will be over, and God will judge us based on our merits and demerits.
-The earlier we reconcile, the better chance of reconciliation and prevention of future damages.
-So, now is the time for reconciliation because we do not know whether we get an opportunity for it tomorrow.
+When we face death, our chance for improvement of our lives will be over, and God will judge us on the basis of our merits and demerits.
+The earlier we reconcile, the better the chance of reconciliation and prevention of future damages.
+So, now is the time for reconciliation because we do not know whether we will get an opportunity for it tomorrow.

 Otherwise your opponent will hand you over to the judge

-The judge when we apply in spiritual life is God.
+The judge, applied in spiritual life, is God.
 Unlike human judges, the divine judge is just and omniscient.
 We cannot establish ourselves as innocent if we are guilty. the judge will hand you over to the guard

-you will be thrown into prison.
+you will be thrown into prison

 In this allegory, the guilty person did not get capital punishment or a perpetual imprisonment.
 He was condemned to be in prison until the compensation is fully met.
-Depending on the seriousness of the offense, his term can be short or long.
+Depending on the seriousness of the offence, his term can be short or long.